 - Fish cannot store a high-energy-reserve condition.
-Fish will have a condition of 1.0 only on those days when daily growth is positive.
-Even if a fish has eaten well for many days in succession, its fishCondition can only be as high as 1.0 and one day of negative net energy intake causes condition to fall below 1.0.
-This could be important under conditions of highly variable food intake because survival is assumed to decrease with condition (Section 6.4.4). - This weight-based condition factor is not the best predictor of starvation mortality (Section 6.4.4). - This formulation locks in a length-weight relationship for growing fish.
+Fish will have a condition of 1.0 only on those time steps when growth is positive.
+Even if a fish has eaten well for many days in succession, its fishCondition can only be as high as 1.0 and one step of negative net energy intake (e.g., from hiding) causes condition to fall below 1.0.
+This could be important under conditions of highly variable food intake because survival is assumed to decrease with condition (Section 5.4.6). - This weight-based condition factor is not the best predictor of starvation mortality (Section 5.4.6). - This formulation locks in a length-weight relationship for growing fish.
 Calibration of growth to situations where this relationship is valid will be automatic, but calibration to situations where the relationship is not valid will be impossible.
 For example, inSTREAM cannot predict the existence of unusually fat fish. - The energetics of reproduction are not considered.
-While inSTREAM does simulate weight loss due to spawning (Section 6.1.5), it does not model storage of energy for gonad development and how gonad production affects length and weight.
+While inSTREAM does simulate weight loss due to spawning (Section 5.1.5), it does not model storage of energy for gonad development and how gonad production affects length and weight.